-First, you might want to ignore the doctor’s orders.
-Then, you will take matters into your own hand.
+First, patients might want to ignore the doctor’s orders.
+Then, they would take matters into their own hand.
 However, when it comes to analgesic intake, this attitude can be very dangerous.
 This is because the outcome of many cases of painkillers overdose can be fatal.
 Various factors that can contribute to the severity of this type of situation are:

 - Injecting or snorting the medication.

-- Keep increasing your dose without proper care.
+- Keep increasing the dose without proper care.

 - Taking unknown doses.